 Q: Does cleaning your eyes with water or over the counter eye drops decrease your risk of COVID-19 infection?

 A: The ocular surface of the eyes has its own protective mechanisms, including antimicrobial proteins and natural lubrication in the tears.

 Therefore, routine cleaning or flushing of the eyes with water is not necessary and may actually strip away some of the ocular surface’s natural protective barriers, leading to an increased risk of infection.

 If your eyes become irritated or red, using over-the-counter artificial tears may help alleviate your symptoms, but most likely will not reduce the chances of possible infection.

-If symptoms are persistent, you should contact your eye care provider.
+If symptoms are persistent, you should contact an eye care provider near you.

 Q: Do contact lens wearers have a higher risk of COVID-19 infection?

 A: As long as you practice proper hygiene, there is no evidence that suggests that wearing contact lenses increases your risk of COVID-19.

 However, contact lens wearers do touch their eyes more often than the average person.
 If you have a tendency to touch or rub your eyes, it may be best to switch to glasses temporarily, given the risk of transmission from rubbing your eyes without proper hand hygiene.

 Wearing eyeglasses minimizes the risk of irritation from contact lens wear and also serves as a barrier that forces you to pause before touching your eyes.